pclambert/website/content/home/teaching.md

 +++

 My main teaching is on the [MSc Medical Statisics](https://le.ac.uk/courses/medical-statistics-msc) at the University of Leicester.
-I was a stduent on  this course way back in $1991 \backslash 1992$.
+I was a student on  this course way back in $1991 \backslash 1992$.

 I teach on the following teaching weeks for the MSc.,